Customize Consent Preferences

 Certifying your digital card integration

-You need to certify your digital card integration before your card holders can use Apple Pay and Google Pay.
+You need to certify your digital card integration before your cardholders can use Apple Pay and Google Pay.

 Send an email to integration@swan.io specifying that you'd like to activate in-app provisioning for digital payments.
 The team will help you get started.